orsinium-labs/linkedin-stats/README.md

 + "Has word 'Python'".
 I'm a Python engineer, and so I expect all vacancies I receive to be relevant to it.
 Often, I receive vacancies for PHP, Java, or whatever else.
 + "Send during working hours".
 Anywhere between 8:00 and 18:00.
 + "Duplicate messages".
 Number of messages from people who contacted me before.
 It might be a different position but the same sender.
++ "Duplicate companies".
+How many times I was contacted about a position in the company I was contacted about before.